sebastiancarlos/beachpatrol/README.md

 First and foremost, `beachpatrol` contains a customized Playwright script to launch your browser.
 It passes arguments which closely recreate the experience of using a non-automated browser.
-For example, it does not set a fixed viewport (wich is, otherwise, a sensible default for Playwright's main use-case of automated testing.)
+For example, it does not set a fixed viewport (witch is, otherwise, a sensible default for Playwright's main use-case of automated testing.)

 Beachpatrol also installs and loads the packages `playwright-extra` and